Wells and Borings

 Sulfur bacteria produce a slime and can help other bacteria grow, such as iron bacteria.
 The slime can clog wells, plumbing, and irrigation systems.

 While sulfur bacteria are not harmful, hydrogen sulfide gas in the air can be harmful at high levels.
 It is important to remove the gas from the water, or vent the gas to the atmosphere.
 Venting prevents the gas from collecting in low-lying spaces (such as well pits and basements) or enclosed spaces (such as well houses).
-Only well professionals should enter a well pit or other enclosed space where hydrogen sulfide gas may be present.
+Only well professionals using proper safety precautions should consider entering a well pit or other enclosed space where hydrogen sulfide gas may be present.

 - Bacterial slime may be white, grey, black, or reddish brown if associated with iron bacteria (signs of sulfur bacteria).